stefaniecg/stefaniecg.github.io/bib_dis/main.md

 The project intends to provide a framework to discover God and the Bible with non-believers, through reading together the Gospel of John.
 For the time being, only the **Alef discovery** will be launched to the streets and to acquaintances.
 All other following _bible discovery_ programs are described here, but they will be launched to the streets only if/when the _Lord of the Harvest_ [(Matthew 9:37-38)](https://my.bible.com/bible/59/MAT.9.37-38) provides growth of the first Alef seeds.
-Yet we encourage others who have fellow saints in other stages of the disciple-maker path, to use this framework to grow together into maturity of disciple-makers.
+Yet we encourage others who have fellow saints who are in other stages of the disciple-maker path, to use this framework to grow together into maturity of disciple-makers by going trough the [ב - Bet discovery](#-bet-discovery) or the [ג - Gimel discovery](#-gimel-discovery).

-## א - Alef discovery
+## א Alef discovery

 * **Central topic**: The Gospel
 * **Expected learning outcome**: Understand the Gospel (the good news)